 Appreciate the differing geographical contexts where this notion of development may be applied.

-Understand how both scientific knowledge and socio economic understanding is applied to the wise management of different types of resources at community and /or global scale.
+Understand how both scientific knowledge and socio economic understanding is applied to the wise management of different types of resources at community and /or global and local scale.

 Develop soft project management skills and knowledge involved with sustainable development practice

 Experience and recall lecture based and field based evidence of specific contexts of sustainable resource management e.g. energy, tourism, eco systems services

 Understand and apply field research techniques such as conducting resource audits, consulting with key stakeholders, understanding human impact and other activity data and trend analysis in order to develop strategic and sustainable area and regional action plans .